kylezeeuwen/ds-disaster-response-pipeline/NOTES.md

 Potential Variations/Improvements
 ---
-* FIXED by removing stopwords from the pickle file.
+* (DONE) FIXED by removing stopwords from the pickle file.
 I had to remove my tokenizer on a pickling/job dispatch error
 * Need to clean data in terms of empty colums first, or did I do that in process_data
 * Use Spanish not English
 * Include POS (position of sentence) considerations when lemmatising